ArhanChaudhary/TimeWeb/README.md

 python manage.py runserver
 ```

-9. go to http://localhost:8000/ and log in with your created user
+9. Go to http://localhost:8000/ and log in with your created user

+Tips for development:
+- Ensure your cache is updated if you modify a static file
+- Run "python manage.py makemigrations;python manage.py migrate" if you change the fields in models.py